cornell-netlab/pifo-trees-artifact/README.md

 Run `dune test`.
 This will pretty-print some sample non-binary topologies along with automatically generated embeddings of these topologies into binary form.

 This is exactly the algorithm that we sketch in Theorem 6.1.
-The first topology that we pretty-print is the same as Fig 3a in the paper, and the second is the same as Fig 3b.
+In particular, the first topology that we pretty-print is the same as Fig 3a in the paper, and the second is the same as Fig 3b.

 ### Running Handwritten Schedulers, Compiled Schedulers, and Visualizing the Results